webmae/jekyll-now/_posts/2021-11-10-BeyondTellerrand.md

 ![Titus Dittmann]({{ site.baseurl }}/images/btconf2021/TitusDittmann.png)

 Titus began his talk in English to apologise about not doing the talk in English.
-During this first minutes, he said he was too old for it (almost 73 years-old), taht he used to live in America, and then he talked about skates.
+During this first minutes, he said he was too old for it (almost 73 years-old), that he used to live in America, and then he talked about skates.
 Titus is a 72 years old guy considered as the "father of the German skateboard scene".
 I understood he was a teacher, an entrepreneur and launched his foundation to help people.

 For more, I will have to wait until the video of his talk is online and subtitled.